Events will follow USAC rules and formats unless otherwise noted in the rules below.

 All cars must have a USAC safety sticker.
 The hosting club’s safety director should be available to complete any needed safety checks and provide stickers.

 Cars without a safety sticker after heat races will go to the tail of the lowest main for that class.
 Cars without a safety sticker after the lower or main event will receive a DQ.

 All RED Rookies must run a locked, left rear hub for all Dixie Shootout regional race events.
 If you have any question about running locked, contact your Rookie Trainer.
-Three strike is waived for red rookie class.
+Strikes and line violation will be enforced for car placement for restarts but the 3 strike rule is waived for red rookie class.

 Blue Rookies will adhere to the three strike and lane violation rule.